-Launched last year, the Home Building Fund (HBF) is an example of government responding to feedback about previous funds.
+Launched in 2016, the Home Building Fund (HBF) is an example of government responding to feedback about previous funds.
 Custom Build Strategy gives you seven reasons why it’s such a pivotal fund for the custom build sector.

 The main barriers to custom build have been identified as finance, land and planning red tape.
 The Home Building Fund is the government’s solution to developer-led finance, helping to bring about change in the housing market.

 Tom Hustler, spokesperson for the Homes and Communities Agency, which administers the fund said: “At £5bn, the Home Building Fund is a statement of how serious this government is about doing something different and better to help solve the housing crisis.

 “It’s not repackaging existing funds, it’s completely new.
 It’s a very real commitment to change things, and the fact that custom build features significantly is an acknowledgement that it’s not all going to be done by the big builders.”

 The fund effectively sweeps up and replaces previous funds, such as the Custom Build Homes Loan Fund, Builders Finance Fund and the awkwardly named Custom Build Serviced Plots Loan Fund.

 These were criticised for being prescriptive and hard to apply for, resulting in rumoured low levels of SME lending.